mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

-From the user's perspective, MDP consists of a collection of trainable supervised and unsupervised algorithms or other data processing units (nodes) that can be combined into data processing flows.
-Given a sequence of input data, MDP takes care of successively training or executing all nodes in the flow.
+From the user's perspective, MDP consists of a collection of trainable supervised and unsupervised algorithms or other data processing units (nodes) that can be combined into data processing flows and more complex feed-forward network architectures.
+Given a sequence of input data, MDP takes care of successively training or executing all nodes in the network.
 This structure allows to specify complex algorithms as a sequence of simpler data processing steps in a natural way.
 Training can be performed using small chunks of input data, so that the use of very large data sets becomes possible while